 earned his BS with Honors in Electrical Engineering from the University of Washington in Seattle in 2008.
 He earned his PhD in Electrical Engineering and Computer Sciences from the University of California in Berkeley in 2014, where he subsequently spent one year as a Postdoctoral Scholar.
-In 2015, he returned to UW EE as an Assistant Professor.
+In 2015, he returned to UW EE (now ECE) as an Assistant Professor.
 Sam is broadly interested in discovering and formalizing principles of sensorimotor control.

 links: website bio papers talks

 received his BS in Engineering from Harvey Mudd College in 2016.
 Working at the intersection of

 control theory, online learning and game theory, Ben focuses his research on the theory and design of multi-agent learning algorithms.

 The analysis of such algorithms is studied in the context of human/computer interaction, computational neuroscience and aerospace applications.
 Ben is a Maker at heart and, in his downtime, loves to tinker with food, drink, code and wires.

 Amber Chou earned her BS in Biological Systems Engineering from the University of California, Davis in 2018 and her MS in Biological Systems Engineering from the University of California, Davis in 2020.
 She is now a PhD student in UW ECE.
 Amber is interested in robotics, control, and mechatronics.

 Maneeshika Madduri received her BS in Electrical Engineering from Stanford University in 2013 and her MS in Electrical Engineering from Stanford University in 2015.
 She is a PhD candidate in UW ECE and is co-advised by Sam Burden and Amy Orsborn.
 Her interests lie in using brain-machine interfaces to understand the neural mechanisms of motor learning.